tunde-james/react-facts/README.md

-# A basic React JS and PHP Project
+# React Facts

+This is a basic static React JS project, highlighting some facts about React JS.

 # Getting Started with Vite App

 This project was created with Vite - (https://vitejs.dev/guide/#overview).

+## Installation and Setup Instructions

+To clone down this repository.
+You will need `node` and `yarn` installed globally on your machine.

 ## Available Scripts